RESEARCH STARTER

 Rainforests: Pharmacopeia to the World

-The twenty best selling drugs in the United States were derived from plants, as are around 40 percent of drugs sold in Western world pharmacies.
+The twenty best selling drugs in the United States were derived from plants, as are around 40 percent of drugs sold in Western pharmacies.
 Despite this, very few rainforest regions have been subjected to ethnobotanical analysis to identify and catalog the tropical biota.
 There are many undiscovered biodynamic compounds with unrealized potential for use in modern medicine residing in the rainforest, but to access the information, species must be preserved and studied.
 Curare, a plant extract found in various species of tropical vines, and derivatives thereof are used as muscle relaxants to supplement anesthesia during surgery.
 Quinine, from the cinchona tree, is used to treat malaria.
 The introduction of two drugs derived from the rosy periwinkle, a wildflower native to Madagascar, dramatically increased the likelihood of remission for a child with leukemia, from 10 percent in 1960 to 95 percent in 1997.

 Rainforest plants also contain a plethora of uninvestigated biodynamic compounds with undiscovered potential for use in modern medicine.
 Future generations can hope to benefit from these substances only if the species containing them are preserved and studied.
 Of the hundreds of thousands of plant species inhabiting the rainforests, only a small fraction have been identified and studied, and the potentially beneficial pharmacological properties of many of these are yet to be ascertained.

-By the twenty-first century, the US National Cancer Institute identified thousands of plants that have anticancer properties, of which the majority are found in the rainforest.
+By the twenty-first century, the US National Cancer Institute identified thousands of plants with anticancer properties, of which the majority are found in the rainforest.
 As much as 25 percent of the active ingredients in cancer-fighting drugs come from organisms found only in the Amazon.
-The rainforest and its immense undiscovered hold the key to unlocking tomorrow’s cures for devastating diseases.
+The rainforest and its immense undiscovered biodiversity hold the key to unlocking tomorrow’s cures for devastating diseases.
 Almost 90 percent of people in developing countries still rely on traditional medicine, based largely on different species of plants and animals, for their primary health care.
 In the Western world, 25 percent of modern medicines contain active ingredients that are extracted or derived from plants.
 Still more drugs are derived from animals and microorganisms.
 In the thousands of species of rainforest plants that have not been analyzed are many thousands of unknown plant chemicals that may well be useful in the continuing struggle against constantly evolving pathogens becoming resistant to mainstream drugs.
 If a cure for cancer or AIDS is found, it will probably originate in the rainforest.

 Destruction of the South American Rainforest